ibexa/documentation-user/docs/organizing_the_content.md

 Notice that the Content item is not removed completely.
 It is moved to Trash, which you can access from the left menu.
-In the Trash you can select removed Content items and restore them to their original Locations or to new Locations you choose.
+In the Trash, you can select removed Content items and restore them to their original Locations or to new Locations you choose.
 If the Content item's parent has been removed, you need to select a new parent Location.

 ![Warning before emptying the trash](img/empty_trash_warning.png "Warning before emptying the trash")

-If a Content item has more than one Location, selecting Send to Trash will remove the Content item only from the current Location.
+If a Content item has more than one Location, selecting **Send to Trash** will remove the Content item only from the current Location.
 The content will appear in Trash only once you have removed the last Location.

 You can permanently remove a Content item by checking it and clicking the trash icon.